 - Digital radio gives you a lot more choice of things to listen to.

 - Digital radios are affordable and there’s a huge choice of models to suit all budgets, tastes and needs.

-For some more suggestions and help with choosing a DAB radio, see our 2017 DAB radio buying guide.
+For some more suggestions and help with choosing a DAB radio, see our roundup of the best DAB radios under £100.